karrick/goavro/examples/arw/README.md

 information while rewriting the OCF.

 If verbose option, `-v`, is provided, `arw` will provide verbose information while rewriting the OCF.
-Specifying verbose implies summary.
+Specifying verbose implies the summary option.

 If block count option, `-bc`, is provided, then each block will have no more items than specified.
 If omitted, then `arw` will re-encode